leather-io/mono/docs/tools/HUSKY.md

 The purpose of the `husky` is to run tasks on certain git actions.
 Initially it has been setup to run linting tasks on `commit` locally.
 This helps to ensure high standards and notify developers of failures soon.

-It runs on staged files via `lint-staged`.
+It runs on changed files using `pnpm --filter=[$LATEST_HASH]`.
 As this is a clean project it is quite fast but as it grows we can consider running husky jobs only on `push`

 ## Contents